Author |

 Points: 82

-Posted: 23 Jul 2018 at 6:20am |
+Direct Link To This Post Posted: 23 Jul 2018 at 6:20am

 Being in a situation where I have to go to a ‘Brian’s Surplus’ is precisely the reason I resist shooting my 44AMP often.
 The new Auto Mag gives one hope they don’t have to resort to aftermarket sellers dictating the price.
 Yeah, I get it, it’s a very low inventory.
 It just feels unscrupulous.

-When I was young I was always the kid that enjoyed taking things apart but never good gettign them back together That being said, even I think I could measure the width of the magazine, cut 2 pieces of aluminum, buy a small steel rod, drill a hole, and figure out a way to modify one side to match the magazine depressor.
+That being said, even I think I could measure the width of the magazine, cut 2 pieces of aluminum, buy a small steel rod, drill a hole, and figure out a way to modify one side to match the magazine depressor.
 If that fails and I was simply to weak—or impatient—to add another cartridge to the mag, then, I’d consider it.

 Callahan's Auto Mag